-Acorns have an impressive number of health benefits, including their ability to protect the heart, boost energy, improve digestion, regulate blood sugar levels, build strong bones, help with repair and growth, soothe inflammation, eliminate diarrhea, and protect the skin.
+Acorn nuts have an impressive number of health benefits, including their ability to protect the heart, boost energy, improve digestion, regulate blood sugar levels, build strong bones, help with repair and growth, soothe inflammation, eliminate diarrhea, and protect the skin.

-What are Acorns?
+What are Acorn Nuts?

 Acorns have a rich content of tannins that make their taste quite bitter, but there are a number of ways to eliminate that unpleasant taste, including boiling and soaking the nuts in water until they stop turning the water brown.
 Acorns have been used more recently as a replacement for coffee, where the bitterness wasn’t as undesirable.
-Acorns can be ground into a flour and baked into breads, muffins, and any other food where grain flour is typically used.
+Acorns can be ground into a flour and baked into bread, muffins, and any other food where grain flour is typically used.
 Despite the availability of grains and their comparable nutritional value, acorns are still occasionally consumed due to their high fat, protein, carbohydrate, mineral, and vitamin content.

 Health Benefits of Acorns

-Now, let’s take a closer look at the unexpected health benefits of acorns.
+Let’s take a closer look at the unexpected health benefits of acorns.

 There are a number of ways in which acorns are used to protect the skin, including as an astringent agent, but this requires the tannins directly leached out of the acorns.
 Once you soak or boil the nuts in water, the rich tannin water can be topically applied to the skin in order to soothe burns and rashes, to speed healing of cuts and wounds, and to reduce inflammation or burns.
-This topical application of nutrient-rich water can also be used to topically treat aches and pains.
+This application of nutrient-rich water can also be used to topically treat aches and pains.

 Like most nuts, acorns have a significant amount of fiber, which makes them ideal for improving your digestive health.
 Fiber helps to regulate your bowel movements and eliminate both constipation and diarrhea.
 This is ideal for people suffering from irregular bowel movements, cramping, bloating, and other gastrointestinal distress.

-One of the most important benefits of acorns is their ability to regulate sugar levels in the body, thus preventing the dangerous spikes and plunges of glucose that can lead to diabetes, or endanger those already suffering from that disease.
+One of the most important benefits of acorns is their ability to regulate sugar levels in the body, thus preventing the dangerous spikes and plunges of glucose that can lead to diabetes or endanger those already suffering from that disease.
 The fiber content and relatively complex carbohydrates found in these nuts are the reason for this regulatory benefit.

 Increase Energy Levels

 There is a high level of complex carbohydrates found in acorns, which provides longer-lasting energy reserves when consumed.
-The flour and the nuts themselves are better alternatives than “empty carbohydrates” or simple sugars, which provide short bursts of energy, unlike the longer, sustained energy boost that you get from most nuts.
+The flour and the nuts themselves are better alternatives than “empty carbohydrates” or simple sugars, which provide short bursts of energy, unlike the long, sustained energy boost that you get from most nuts.

 One of the key roles of the B-family vitamins lies in the metabolic activities of the body.
-These oak nuts may be small, but they are packed with B vitamins, including niacin, thiamin, riboflavin and vitamin B12.
-By ensuring that your metabolic needs are taken care of, acorns can help regulate a number of enzymatic processes in the body that are crucial for overall health.
+These oak nuts may be small, but they are packed with B vitamins, including niacin, thiamin, riboflavin, and vitamin B12.
+By ensuring that your metabolic needs are taken care of, acorns can help to regulate a number of enzymatic processes in the body that are crucial for overall health.

-Proteins are key components to a healthy lifestyle, and acorns contain a high percentage of protein.
+Proteins are key components to a healthy lifestyle and acorns contain a high percentage of protein.
 This can be important for the creation of new tissues and cells, as well as the repair of damaged areas and rapid healing following injury or illness.